kyg0910/DeepGenerativeModel-A-Statistical-Perspective/README.md

 ## Description
-This repository is for the pilot course on "Deep Generative Models: A Statistical Perspective"
+This repository is for the pilot course on "Deep Generative Models: A Statistical Perspective" at the Ulsan National Institute of Science and Technology (UNIST)

 ## Course Development Team Information
 **Program Developers:** Younggeun Kim and Jaejun Yoo